 What type of organization is the Winnipeg Youth Orchestras?

 We are a not-for-profit registered charitable organization overseen by a board.
-The WYO employs its conductors and an administrator, as well as a number of casually employed sectional instructors.
+The WYO employs its conductors and a part time administrator, as well as a number of casually employed sectional instructors.
 Many activities needed for the orchestra to run are made possible solely through the efforts of our volunteers and board members.
 This model encourages a sense of community amongst musicians and families as well as keeping the costs of the WYO sustainable and affordable for participants.